 The New Safeguarding Model

-The safeguarding partners, in consultation with the agencies who attend the WSCB have been developing the new safeguarding arrangements over the past 6 months.
-The final model document will be published on the website at the end of March 2019.
+The safeguarding partners, in consultation with the agencies who attend the WSCB have been developing new safeguarding arrangements over the past year.
+A wide consultation was held in December and January and the final model document was published on the website on the 26th March 2019.